-Here are five of the most common – and often limiting – naming mistakes:
+Here are five of the most common naming mistakes:

-If you’re an engineer and your company makes clever widgets, you might call your business Apollo Manufacturing Limited – because you love the name Apollo, and you’re a manufacturer.
+If you’re an engineer and your company makes clever widgets, you might feel you've found the engineering company name for you with Apollo Manufacturing Limited – because you love the name Apollo, and you’re a manufacturer.
 But what happens a year or so down the line when you develop an engineering consultancy or design services strand to the business – ‘Manufacturing’ no longer works.
 (And because you chose a generic name like Apollo, you’ll always have to add another word to it to distinguish your business from all the other Apollos.)

 Eponymous business names

-You make jam - great jam at that.
+You make jam - really great jam at that.
 So you call your business JamFantastic.
 Nice.
 But what happens when the business is really flying and you want branch out into marmalade?
-JamFantastic Marmalade, or JamFantastic anything-other-than-jam sounds confused.
+JamFantastic Marmalade, or JamFantastic... anything-other-than-jam and your food business name suddenly sounds confused.

 When starting out, you may well have an ideal customer in mind.
 But it’s a mistake to tailor a name to a specific customer type.
-Imagine you’re launching a skincare range, and your target is a typical, rugged guy.
+Imagine you’re launching a skincare range, and your target is rugged, young guys.
 So you call your company Rottweiler.
-Sounds edgy, very blokey …but means you can never extend the brand to a female audience, or even to a different category of chap.
+Sounds edgy, very blokey …but it may mean you can't never extend the brand to a female audience, or even to a different category of chap.